awallace689/GitHubble/README.md

 # Desktop Screenshots

 ## Landing Page
 Prompts user to authenticate GitHubble so that they can proceed to the website content.
-Stores authentication details in browser LocalStorage (Github OAuth tokens never expire).
+Authentication details are stored in browser LocalStorage (Github OAuth tokens never expire).
 ![landingpage](./media/LandingPage.png)

 ## OAuth Redirect